melliott7264/employee-tracker/README.md

 ## Usage

 Run the command line application by executing "npm index" from the root of the local folder into which you installed the application above.
+Next,  you just have to follow the command line prompts.
+You will initially be presented with a menu to View, Add, Update, or Delete the Employees, Departments or Roles.
+Each selection will give you its own menu of options.
+Where you are asked to choose among options that are already stored in the database, you will be presented with a list.
+There is no need to remember names, departments, roles, or ids.
+You will be presented with all that information from which to make a choice.
+If you want to exit the application, you can press Control-C at any time.

 ## Credits